<?xml version="1.0" encoding="utf-8"?><?xml-stylesheet type="text/xsl" href="https://feeds.kottke.org/feed.xsl"?>

 <entry>

-<link rel="alternate" type="text/html" href="https://kottke.org/26/03/0048628-a-list-of-chain-restauran" />
+<link rel="alternate" type="text/html" href="https://kottke.org/26/06/0049218-a-bob-ross-painting-of-a-" />

 <author>